bmacnaughton/gulp-markers/README.md

 });

 ```
+#### Adding gulp-filenames into the mix

-One more tweak - use `gulp-filenames` to capture the filenames after all task-specific build options have been applied.
+One more tweak - use [gulp-filenames](https://github.com/johnydays/gulp-filenames) to capture the filenames after all task-specific build options have been applied.
 I usually set `optConcat` and `optMinify` based on the target being built.
 So we'll just change the replace function to fetch the filenames collected rather than using a hardcoded array.
 That way it will insert the separate files or the concatenated single file either of which may have been minified and renamed and the inserted files will be correct for any target configuration.

 Here's the new replace function:
 ```js